Skin Care & Cosmetic Ingredient Glossary (A – D)

 Apple Fruit Extract

 Apple extract is packed with nutrients, vitamins, minerals, polyphenols, antioxidants that provide anti-aging, smoothing, and skin restoring benefits.

-It’s also a natural chemical exfoliator loaded with alpha hydroxy acids (AHAs) that slough off the dead skin cells for brighter and younger looking skin.
+It’s also a natural chemical exfoliator loaded with alpha hydroxy acids (AHAs) that slough off the dead skin cells and make skin look brighter and younger.

 * Syn: Pyrus Malus fruit extract

-Amino acids are essential building blocks that help maintain hydration, resilience, and overall skin’s health.
-They are essential to the skin, hair, and nails as strings of amino acids can be joined to form peptides.
+Amino acids are important building blocks that help maintain hydration, resilience and overall skin’s health.
+They are essential for skin, hair and nails, as amino acid chains can be combined to form peptides.

 * Syn: Arginine, Lysine, Glutaminic Acid, Proline, Valine, Tyrosine, Leucine, Glycine, Phenylalanine, Alanine, Glutamine, Cysteine.